 "When we are no longer able to change a situation, we are challenged to change ourselves." - Viktor Frankl

-In a digital world, ruled by automation and time hacks, refusing to meet clients in person is now seen as ‘smart’ and ‘efficient’.
+In a digital world, ruled by automation and time hacks, refusing to have face-to-face meetings is now seen as ‘smart’ and ‘efficient’.
 Andrew Griffiths thinks this is a crying shame.

 Content creation is a powerful marketing tool and every smart soloist is busy producing informative articles and blog posts.
 If no one’s reading our words, however, we’re completely wasting our time.